 • There was time and effort spent to get the respondent into the survey.
 It’s a better practice to try and push them to provide quality responses than it is to replace them

 • It reinforces a professional relationship between the data collection company and the respondent

 • It is a softer approach which makes for a better respondent experience

 • Easier to implement globally (less opportunity for cultural misunderstandings)

-These questions should be designed to openly communicate to the respondent, "Hey, we are paying you for your honest and sincere feedback, please ensure that is what you are providing."
+These questions should be designed to openly communicate to the respondent, “Hey, we are paying you for your honest and sincere feedback.
+Please ensure that is what you are providing.”
 They should not include any subordinating language nor attempt and trick the respondent into selecting an incorrect answer.
 KEEP IT SIMPLE!
-For example, "Please select "˜5' from the scale below."
-It is simple and straight forward enough that those who select another value other than 5 either did so by honest mistake or was randomly clicking to try and speed through the survey.
+For example, “Please select “˜5′ from the scale below.”
+It is straightforward enough that those who select another value other than five either did so by honest mistake or were randomly clicking to try and speed through the survey.

 • in between long batteries of ranking or rating exercises